-With individual crystals spanning nearly 40 feet, caves of giant Selenite crystals formed over 500,000 years, resting on a fault line over a magma chamber underneath Chihuahua, Mexico.
-During that time, the caves were submerged in mineral rich water in which the selenite crystals slowly grew.
-The largest cave was discovered and drained by miners in 2000.
-In 2017, the caves re-flooded.
-In the seventeen intervening years, scientists captured these images and conducted fascinating mineralogical, crystallographic, biogeochemical, and microbial studies.
+Caves of giant Selenite crystals formed over 500,000 years, on a fault line over a magma chamber beneath Chihuahua, Mexico.
+During that time, the caves were submerged in mineral-rich water in which the selenite crystals slowly grew.
+Some crystals are over 40 feet long.
+Discovered and drained by miners in 2000, the caves re-flooded in 2017.
+In the intervening years, scientists captured these images and conducted fascinating mineralogical, crystallographic, biogeochemical, and microbial studies.